azediv/gnadi-coreos/README.md

 ## cloud-config.sh

-cloud-config is used to create cloud-config.yml wth /gandi/config file
+cloud-config is used to create cloud-config.yml with /gandi/config file

+script is used to get from gandi json file :

+ * username
+ * sshkey
+ * hashed password
+ * network config : ip / route / dns
+ * more ?

+TODO : during script propose to edit cloud-config.yml to add discovery token, units, etc...

 cloud-config.yml is then used to configure coreos installation